Tony Pashos

-Anthony George Pashos (born August 3, 1980) is a former American football offensive tackle who played in the National Football League (NFL).
-He was drafted by the Baltimore Ravens in the fifth round of the 2003 NFL Draft.
-He played college football at Illinois.
+Anthony George Pashos (born August 3, 1980) is an American former professional football player who was an offensive tackle who played in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Baltimore Ravens in the fifth round of the 2003 NFL draft.

-Pashos also played for the Cologne Centurions, Jacksonville Jaguars, Washington Redskins, and San Francisco 49ers.
+Pashos also played for the Cologne Centurions, Jacksonville Jaguars, San Francisco 49ers, Cleveland Browns and Oakland Raiders.

 Early life

-Born in Palos Heights, Illinois, Pashos attended Lockport Township High School in Lockport, Illinois and graduated in 1998.
+Born in Palos Heights, Illinois, Pashos attended Lockport Township High School in Lockport, Illinois, and graduated in 1999.

 College career

-At the University of Illinois, Pashos started all 47 games of his collegiate career at right tackle, beginning in 1999, and was named First-Team All-Big Ten in 2001 and 2002.
+At the University of Illinois Urbana-Champaign, Pashos started all 47 games of his collegiate career at right tackle, beginning in 1999, and was named first-team All-Big Ten in 2001 and 2002.

 Professional career

 Baltimore Ravens

-Pashos was picked with the 173rd overall selection in the 5th round of the 2003 NFL Draft by the Baltimore Ravens.
+Pashos was picked with the 173rd overall selection in the fifth round of the 2003 NFL draft by the Baltimore Ravens.
+He played in ten games, all starts, for the Cologne Centurions during the 2004 NFL Europe season.

 Jacksonville Jaguars

 On March 2, 2007, the Jacksonville Jaguars signed Pashos on the first day of free agency.
 He started 31 of 32 games for the Jaguars at right tackle.
-On September 5, 2009 Pashos was cut by the Jaguars to make room for Eben Britton.
+On September 5, 2009, Pashos was cut by the Jaguars to make room for Eben Britton.